JohnnieDM/academic-kickstart/content/home/experience.md

   location = "Seattle, Washington" date_start = "2019-06-17"
   date_end = "2019-09-13"
-  description = "Privacy-aware on-device learning to improve the population's health."
+  description = "Build privacy-aware, on-device machine learning models to improve the population's health and wellness while preserving the privacy and anonymity of each user."

 [[experience]]